Mary7532/alx-pre_course/README.md

-Coding is challenging but doable
+Coding is challenging but manageable